Updated August 24, 2016.

 Will test results be used to evaluate teachers?

 No. Test results will not be used formally to evaluate teachers.
-However, Smarter Balanced scores are supposed to provide teachers with more information than in the past about how their students did.
+However, Smarter Balanced scores provide teachers with information about how their students did.
 This can provide guidance to teachers on how they can improve their classroom practices.

-Some districts will be using the test results as part of discussions with teachers about how they can improve instruction.
+Some districts will use the test results as a basis for discussions with teachers about how they can improve instruction.

 Long-standing state law requires that standardized test scores be used in evaluating teachers, though the law doesn’t say how much weight test scores should be given, and many districts don’t factor them in at all.